Cold Creek – Pacific Crest Trail Loop and Mirror Lake

 Although mostly wooded, the Pacific Crest Trail section between Tinkham and Silver peaks affords peekaboo glimpses of other surrounding summits, including Denny Mountain and Snoqualmie Mountain (Ieft), Kaleetan Peak and Chair Peak (upper right), and Red Mountain, Kendall Peak, and Mount Thompson (lower right).

 Near the valley headwall, Silver Peak’s talus slopes offer unobstructed views of Tinkham Peak rising across the wooded folds between.
 Near the tarns in the upper valley, the trail passes directly beneath its imposing gable — don’t forget to look up!
-Pacific Crest Trail, Section I, August 12, 2020.
+Pacific Crest Trail, Section I, Washington.

 The trailside’s open boulderfields are home to additional flowering plants and shrubs, including, clockwise from top left, red elderberries (Sambucus racemosa), rose spirea, or, hardhack (Spiraea douglasii), sylvan goatsbeard (Aruncus dioicus), Cascade asters (Eucephalus ledophyllus), western, or, Sitka columbines (Aquilegia formosa), fireweed (Chamaenerion angustifolium syn.
 Chamerion angustifolium), and salmonberries (Rubus spectabilis).

-Cold Creek Trail and Pacific Crest Trail, Section I, June 28 and August 12, 2020.
+Cold Creek Trail and Pacific Crest Trail, Section I, Washington.

 High up on Silver Peak’s flank, the Pacific Crest Trail spies the Twin Lakes lying in the hollow below.

 In contrast with the Cold Creek Trail section’s relentless incline, the Pacific Crest Trail section maintains a surprisingly gradual grade as it traverses Silver Peak’s bristling, steeply pitched woodland.
-Pacific Crest Trail, Section I, August 12, 2020.
+Pacific Crest Trail, Section I, Washington.

 At Windy Pass, the trail suddenly emerges into the open air of a recent clear cut.
 Where the Pacific Crest Trail crosses Forest Road 9070, turn right and follow the road approximately 0.30 miles/0.50 km to the Mount Catherine Trail that loops back to the Cold Creek Trail or continue 1.70 miles/2.70 km all the way down the road to the Cold Creek Trailhead.

 The lower segment of the Mount Catherine Trail follows Cold Creek’s mostly unseen north fork chattering down a gorge just off the trail.
 Little maintained, this section of the trail can be overgrown, but is also little trafficked by other hikers.
-Mount Catherine Trail, October 01, 2022.
+Mount Catherine Trail, Washington.

 © 2020-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.